Colosseum without the wait: Access options & tips

 The Colosseum welcomes up to 20,000 visitors daily, especially during peak season (April–October).
 Entry queues form well before opening hours, with general lines often snaking past the Roman Forum.

-During high season, wait times at the ticket counter can exceed 60–90 minutes between 10am and 1pm.
+During high season, wait times at the on-site ticket counter can exceed 60–90 minutes between 10am and 1pm.
 Even during quieter months (November–March), entry queues can stretch 30–45 minutes in the late mornings.

 All visitors must enter via the Sperone Valadier entrance, facing Piazza del Colosseo.